hacka-tron/CryptoKing/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Upcomming Features
+## Upcoming Features

 * ~~Add favorites feature in currencies tab~~
-* Create a wallet and the ability to buy coins on the currencies tab
+* ~~Create a wallet and the ability to buy coins on the currencies tab~~
+* Add validation and fix technical debt
+* Add a bar graph to track the values of different currencies in real time!
 * Create a back-end for the app

 ## Further help